 If you have a recruiter helping you along the way, be sure to ask them what to expect during the interview.
 You can also ask them questions like, “How long do meetings usually take?,” or the names of people you’ll be meeting that day?

 The more information you know, the better you can prepare for the interview, which is extremely helpful when it comes to introverts.

 2. Prepare Some Stalling Techniques

-Even with hours of practice, there’s always a possibility of employers or interviewers asking you a question you didn’t prepare for: one that asks you to showcase your strengths, or one that prompts you to talk about a particular time you had a disagreement with a co-worker.
+Even with hours of practice, there’s always a possibility of employers or interviewers asking you a question you didn’t prepare for: one that asks you to showcase your strengths or one that prompts you to talk about a particular time you had a disagreement with a co-worker.

-Whatever you do, make sure that you plan ahead for this situation by practicing stalling techniques.
+Whatever you do, make sure that you plan ahead for this situation by practising stalling techniques.
 You can start by acknowledging the questing and ask the employer if you can both circle back to it later if it catches you off guard.

 3. Schedule Your Time Accordingly